Will an ice auger work in dirt? Yes and No. If you’re looking for your ice auger to pull double duty as an earth auger, you might want to reconsider.

 If you’re trying to drill a hole in some top soil or something soft like clay or sand, you might be able to get away with using an ice auger to drill post holes.
 MIGHT.

-There is a high chance that if you use an ice auger instead of an earth auger or post hole digger that you will destroy your equipment.
+There is a high chance that if you use an ice auger bit instead of an earth auger or post hole digger that you will destroy your bit.

-You WILL have to replace the blades before you go out ice fishing again.
+You WILL have to replace the blades before you go out ice fishing again and the bit may be out of pitch.

-You can actually buy different bits or blades for your powerhead that will let you drill dirt.
+You can actually buy different bits for your powerhead that will let you drill dirt.
 Using one set for dirt and another for ice saves you cash on buying different powerheads.
-We say go for it.

 Earth auger blades are available that will fit your ice auger powerhead.
 This will let your powerhead pull double duty as a post hole digger.